 QAM Ch Status 1 byte.
-Bit 0 = 0 to unmute the RF output of the QAM Channel.
-Bit 0 = 1 to mute the RF output of the QAM Channel.
+Bit 0 ("U") = 0 to unmute the RF output of an entire block of QAM Channels.
+Bit 0 = 1 to mute the RF output of an entire block of QAM Channels.
 Bits 7-1 are reserved.
 They should be set to 0 when transmitted and ignored when received.
+The block of QAM Channels affected by this command corresponds to the TSID Group indicated in this AVP.